rit628/Blueshift/README.md

 ## File & Directory Structure
 - `bls` - Primary build script for Blueshift.
 This is the main script you should use for building, running, and testing the project.
 For a list of commands and options run `./bls --help`.
 Further, for help with any of the commands and their respective subcommands/options, run `./bls [command] --help`.
-- `blueshift` - This script contains the logic for the primary build script.
-DO NOT use it directly as it will be missing the necessary environment variables to run successfully.
-However, any edits or new additions to the build script should be made here as `bls` is meant to be a thin wrapper around this script.
+- `blueshift.py` - This script contains the logic for the primary build script.
+Any edits or new additions to the build script should be made here as `bls` is meant to be a thin wrapper around this script.
 - `CMakeLists.txt` - Contains all build targets.
 Update whenever adding a new module, library, or test suite.
 - `compose.yaml` - Contains the image, container, and network configurations for Blueshift's containerized environment.
 This file can generally be ignored unless there are problems with the primary build script.
 - `.docker` - Contains Dockerfiles for building and running Blueshift.
 These files will rarely need updating and can generally be ignored unless there are problems with the primary build script